-From a glamping style canvas tent under the incredible Utah desert sky to a cabin resort in Montana, our choice of accommodation trumps any chain hotel.
-USA: Summer Adventure peppers in activities that highlight the culture of each state we’re visiting.
+From a boutique hotel in the center of Moab under the Utah desert sky to a cabin resort in Wyoming, our choice of accommodation trumps any chain hotel.
+USA Ultimate Adventure peppers in activities that highlight the culture of each state we’re visiting.
 From rock climbing in Moab to horseback riding in Montana, you’ll truly feel like you’ve gotten to know each destination beyond the surface level.

 What kind of teen typically participates in a TFT program?
 What are the requirements to join?

 Teens from all over the world join this program!
 Typically, our participants are culturally curious individuals who are excited to make new friends, experience something unique, and interested in stepping out of their comfort zones and expanding their horizons.

 What do students like most about the USA Ultimate Adventure trip?